wyu6609/BOT_IO/README.md

 ## Description

 BOT.IO is my Flatiron Bootcamp capstone project.
 The goal was to really show what I have learned over the course of the 15 week program.
 I had fun with this project, really focusing on front-end unique user experience and a clean simple user interface.
 It is also mobile responsive!
-I implemented Bot and Avatar svg images from DiceBear's API and incorporated a fun UI design to go along with the images. -Built with React, Rails and Material UI.
+I implemented Bot and Avatar svg images from DiceBear's API and incorporated a fun UI design to go along with the images.

 ![Alt text](/git-demo/login.png?raw=true "Optional Title")
 <p align="center"><img src = "/git-demo/mobile-demo.gif"/></p>

-## Requirements
+## Technology Stack

+- React.js
-- Ruby 2.7.4
+- Ruby on Rails
-- NodeJS (v16), and npm
-- Heroku CLI
-- Postgresql
+- Material UI